 HCI College is a private postsecondary educational college accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 HCI College's mission is to provide educational training that prepares students to enter the workforce.
-The College offers general education and professional programs at the Diploma, Associate of Science Degree (A.S.) and Bachelor of Science (B.S.) levels in the fields of healthcare, nursing, and emergency medical services (EMS).
-These programs are designed to instill knowledge and skills under the current standards of professional practice as well as foster the values of higher education and social responsibility.
+The College offers general education and professional programs at the Diploma and Associate of Science Degree (A.S.) levels in healthcare fields.
+These programs are designed to instill knowledge and skills under the current standards of professional practice and foster the values of higher education and social responsibility.

-Accreditation, Certifications, Licenses & Memberships
+Accreditation, Certifications, Licenses &

+Memberships